 Do You Capitalize Mom And Dad And Other Family Names?

-Yes, if it is a proper noun.
+Yes, when the word is a proper noun.

 No, if it comes after a possessive pronoun such as your, my, his, or her.